lichkitsch/old_campaigns/lindorwin/adventures/10_anjouville.md

 ### Council
 - Sonia (trade): older, curious
-- Adeline (roads): younger, joyful but smart
+- Adeline (roads): younger, joyful but smart (Sal's daugther)
 - Lambert (artisans): older, gloomy
 - Adrienne (health): older, exacting
 - Emmanuel (education): younger, shy and self-conscious
 - Henri (security): older, exacting
-- Blanche (utilities): older, honest
+- Blanche (utilities): older, honest (blonde)
-- Stanislas (mining): older, boastful
+- Stanislas (mining): older, boastful (hat)

 **Stopping Point**
 Councilmembers give Ifir a sheet of rules to read and have everyone sign.

-In the hospital, Sal is sitting with her sick wife Rosalie.
-Rosalie is suffering from a strange illness; her body is weak and she's been slowly losing feeling starting in her toes and moving upward.
+In the hospital, Sal is sitting with her sick wife Rose.
+Rose is suffering from a strange illness; her body is weak and she's been slowly losing feeling starting in her toes and moving upward.
 Now she can barely move her arms.
 Salgrim became a cleric and left to find a cure for the illness, and she's found a mixture of medicine and magic that might do the trick.
-Rosalie is doubtful there's a cure for what she has, but is incredibly grateful that her love has returned.
+Rose is doubtful there's a cure for what she has, but is incredibly grateful that her love has returned.

 Salgrim offers to open her home to the group.
 She lives in a neighborhood plot not far from the Lieu de Rencontre, her daughter and her family living in the house she left behind.
 There's not room for many, and the party must split up between this house and the guest lodging nearby.